It’s not rocket science

 Who takes the pictures?

 All the pictures are taken by me, Simon Jones (pictured above).
-I’m an almost average Englishman who has published content online since the heady days of the 90’s when people still used dial-up and great big beige computers!
+I’m a story hunting traveler who has published content online since the heady days of the 90’s when people still used dial-up and great big beige computers!
 You can find other sites by me here or check out my blog for more of my pictures and words.

 I first did 366 Pictures in 2012, a leap year.
 So as 2016 came around I decided to do it again.
 I had wanted to do something like this for a while and it just so happened that after spending time relaxing at a friend’s house in New Zealand, I had the opportunity to get this project up and running.
 By chance 2012 happened to become an interesting year for me as I travelled in a very unplanned way around the world taking in the many different landscapes and cultures of the 20 countries I visited.
 I’m not sure that 2016 will be full of as much travel, but at this stage, I have no idea!